ruphail/peptidebase/README.md

 # PeptideDB

-A comprehensive database for antimicrobial peptides, designed to accelerate research in fighting antibiotic resistance.
+A comprehensive database for antimicrobial peptides (AMPs), designed to accelerate research in fighting antibiotic resistance.

 This project exists to merge the existing AMP databases that are currently scattered around the internet in a similar vein to **PubChem** and **ProteinDB**.
 Currently we're including:
 - APD3